Rural Business Assistance Programs

 Who can apply?

 Farmers, forest products operations, and seafood processors who plan to expand or diversify their operations with “value-added” products.
 Agricultural cooperatives may also apply.
-The business must have been in operation for at least two years.
+Government or educational organizations may not apply, although they may provide assistance to successful applicants in implementing the project.

-The minimum is $2,500 and maximum is $15,000.
+The minimum grant amount has previously been set at $2,500 and the maximum will be around $10,000.
 The funds must be matched on at least a one-for-one basis with funds provided by the grantee.

 What projects may qualify for funding?